 If you receive an offer from us, we’ll also send you information on how to apply for accommodation.
 You should apply for accommodation as soon as possible.

 Many subject areas allow applications from students who would like to defer their entry by one year, especially if they’re using the time to gain skills that will help them in their studies.

 If you would like to defer, please check that deferred entry is allowed before submitting your UCAS application.

 Educational advice in your country

-In some countries we have a network of educational advisers that are officially recognised by the University.
-They can assist you in the preparation and submission of your application.
+In some countries, we have a network of educational advisers that are officially recognised by the University.
+They can help you in the preparation and submission of your application.

 Short-term study abroad in Manchester

-If you’re an international student and want to undertake short-term study in Manchester, you do not need to apply through UCAS.
-Instead you should follow our guidance on study abroad programmes.
+If you’re an international student and want to undertake short-term study in Manchester, you don't need to apply through UCAS.
+Instead, you should follow our guidance on study abroad programmes.